eppl-erau-db/go2_rl_ws/README.md

 ## Deployment

-To deploy, ensure the quadraped is LYING DOWN with SPORT MODE OFF (do so in the app), as the go2_rl_control node stands the dog up, and then deploys the model.
+To deploy, ensure the quadraped is LYING DOWN with SPORT MODE OFF (do so in the app), as support for switching modes is not yet integrated.

-Open a terminal and source unitree_ros and lse_go2_ws:
+Open a terminal, source unitree_ros and lse_go2_ws, and launch:
 ```bash
 source ~/workspaces/go2_rl_ws/src/unitree_ros2/setup.sh &&
 source ~/workspaces/go2_rl_ws/install/setup.sh &&